albgar/aiida_core/docs/source/plugins/siesta/philosophy.rst

 * Appropriate places for output

 Forces and Stresses should be output (in CML also) at each "state_analysis" step.
-Spin should too (it is currently in "siesta_analysis" at the end).
+Spin should too (done)

 * Restarting capabilities

 What should be the specifications?
+There are many use cases (to discuss)

 * Basis set specification